codeforamerica/workforwardnola/README.md

 ### Running app & deployment
 Run the app by running `bin/start`, all it does is call `rerun -p "**/*.{rb,js,scss,mustache,ru,jpg,jpeg,png}" rackup`.
 The site will be available at [http://localhost:9292](http://localhost:9292).
 If there are errors when you try to refresh to see changes, try again - you may have been faster than the app regenerated.

 Deployment for collaborators is via heroku.
 Staging: wfn-staging.herokuapp.com (synced with master).
 Review apps are enabled for all pull requests.

+The "Email to yourself" career assessment feature requires the `EMAIL_***` config variables to be set.
+We use the [pony](https://github.com/benprew/pony) gem to send emails, please see their documentation for more details.

 ## Deploying to production
 Two config variables need to be set, regardless of deployment: `ADMIN_USER` and `ADMIN_PASSWORD`.
 Career data is loaded via [http://your_url_here/manage](http://<your url here>/manage).